HOW THE MEAL PLAN WORKS FOR ACADEMIC YEAR 2023 - 2024

 Entering and Exiting Dining Commons

-Everyone entering the dining commons is required to wear a shirt and shoes at all times.
+Everyone entering the Dining Commons is required to wear a shirt, shoes and a mask at all times.
+A mask may be removed when seated at a table.
 We ask that all clothes be clean to ensure proper sanitation.

 Students with food and dining-related disabilities are encouraged to work directly with dining services and the office of accessibility resources and services (OARS).
 Most dietary needs can be addressed by working directly with dining services to identify available options.
 Students can concurrently pursue the formal accommodation request process with OARS to identify need for accommodation not able to be accommodated directly with support from Dining Services